 The Statue of Liberty is famous around the world.
-Everyone knows the tall, beautiful green statue standing in New York Harbor.
-She’s easy to see from the highway, the train or the plane, because she’s huge.
+The tall, beautiful green statue standing in New York Harbor is easy to spot, because she’s huge.
 She stands 151 feet tall from base to torch, and it takes 354 stairs to climb to the top.
-Even just the Statue’s feet are 25 feet long.
-That means she would wear a size 879 sandal!
+Even just the Statue’s feet are 25 feet long – that’s a size 879 sandal!
 If you’re 4 feet tall, you’re about the length of her big toe; if you’re only 3 feet tall, you’re her pinky toe.
 There’s no way the two of you are sharing shoes!

 Wee ones: Look at your hand, and hold it up against your foot.
 Which one is longer?